patrickfuchs/buildH/docs/index.rst

 **Version** |release|

-    Build hydrogens from a united-atom MD of lipids and calculate the order parameter.
+    Build hydrogen atoms from a united-atom MD of lipids and calculate the order parameters.

 User manual
 ===========